Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_morpho.rst

     *Figure 3: Visualizing a section (section — blue, parent - orange)*

-In addition to the geometry, we can calculate the path distance from a given point of the section to the root section, which will become extremely important when we will distribute biophysical properties along the morphology.
+In addition to the shape of the section, we can calculate the path distance from a given point of the section to the root of the tree, which will become extremely important when we will distribute biophysical properties along the morphology.

 .. code-block:: python

-    >>> sec.path_distance(0)
+    >>> sec.path_distance(0, within_domain=False)
     40.787

-To calculate the distance only within a given domain (e.g., for an oblique dendrite to the place it meets the trunk, instead of all the way to the soma), we can pass the :code:`within_domain` parameter as True.
+To calculate the distance only within a given domain (e.g., for an oblique dendrite up to the place it meets the trunk, instead of all the way to the soma), we can pass the :code:`within_domain` parameter as True.

 Section segmentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our custom section object acts as a wrapper around the simulator's object (for details see the :doc:`tutorial</tutorials/tutorial_referencing>`).
+Our custom section object acts as a wrapper around the simulator's object
+(for details see the :doc:`tutorial</tutorials/tutorial_referencing>`).
-To access the corresponding section object in the NEURON simulator, we can use the :code:`_ref` attribute.
+To access the corresponding section object in the NEURON simulator,
+we can use the :code:`_ref` attribute.

 .. code-block:: python

     >>> sec._ref
     __nrnsec_0x2dcd5c10

-In order to perform simulations, we need to discretize the sections into segments.
+In order to perform simulations, we need to discretize the sections
+into segments.

 .. code-block:: python